pradhansmriti/pradhansmriti.github.io/content/_index.md

 ---
 Hi, I'm Smriti Pradhan a PhD candidate in Physics, studying virus self-assmebly using computational techniques.
 In general I'm interested in understanding complex systems with the help of science and programming.
 ## Hire me!
-I'm looking for positions in biotech/pharma,fintech and other industries where I can work at the interface of muliple fields to work on fun problems.
+I'm looking for positions in biotech/pharma, healthtech, fintech and other industries where I can work at the interface of muliple fields to work on fun problems.
 I'm looking for positions starting **Spring 2026**.
 You can me reach me at smritipradhan98@gmail.com or through linkedin.

 ## Projects
 Most recent projects: